reema0814/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

    ![Lab overview.](./media/lab04-task3-incident03.png)

-1. Similarly, you can also further investigate the other alerts by navigating to **Alerts** tab.
+1. Similarly, you can also further investigate the other alerts by navigating to the **Alerts** tab.

    ![Lab overview.](./media/lab04-task3-alerts.png)